Opt4GPTQ: Co-Optimizing Memory and Computation for 4-bit GPTQ Quantized LLM Inference on Heterogeneous Platforms: Experiments

 \subsection{Accuracy Evaluation}

-As shown in Tables \ref{tab1} and \ref{tab2}, we evaluated the inference accuracy of six model-Qwen1.5-4B-Chat-GPTQ-Int4, Qwen1.5-1.8B-Chat-GPTQ-Int4, LLaMa-13B-GPTQ, CodeLlama-7B-GPTQ, Llama-2-7B-GPTQ, and Meta-Llama-3-8B-GPTQ-on the ARC\_C and ARC\_E datasets.
-Across all models and optimization methods (SMB-Opt, VML-Opt, ILA-Opt, Opt4GPTQ), the accuracy variations remained within 1 percentage point, with no consistent upward or downward trends.
-On ARC\_C, most models exhibited fluctuations within 0.68 percentage points, while on ARC\_E, the largest variation was 0.89 percentage points for LLaMa-13B-GPTQ.
-Notably, Qwen1.5-4B-Chat-GPTQ-Int4 showed no measurable change.
+As shown in Table \ref{tab1} and \ref{tab2}, we evaluated the inference accuracy of six models on the ARC\_C and ARC\_E datasets.
+Across all models and optimization methods, the accuracy variations remain within 1 percentage point, with no consistent upward or downward trends.
+On ARC\_C, most models exhibit fluctuations within 0.68 percentage points, while on ARC\_E, the largest variation is 0.89 percentage points for LLaMa-13B-GPTQ.
+Notably, Qwen1.5-4B-Chat-GPTQ-Int4 shows no measurable change.
 These results indicate that the proposed optimization methods have a negligible impact on inference accuracy, maintaining the original precision with excellent stability.

+This numerical stability stems from the fact that our optimizations are implemented at the physical execution layer and are numerically equivalent to the original GPTQ algorithm.
+Although ILA-Opt utilizes manual inline assembly and SMB-Opt re-orders the accumulation sequence in shared memory, they strictly adhere to the IEEE-754 floating-point standard.
+The minor observed fluctuations are merely the result of the non-associativity of floating-point addition during parallel reduction, which does not compromise the model's fundamental precision or represent a loss of information.